-Although Berlin is very flat by nature, there are many man-made rubble hills in the city which offer free views of their surroundings – be it north, south, east or west Berlin
+Although Berlin is very flat by nature, you can find your Berlin view on many man-made debris hills (Trümmerberge) in the city.
+They offer the best views of Berlin – be it north, south, east or west Berlin.

 Many of you were very interested in the background of the Teufelsberg, so here it is: after World War II, rubble was amassed over the unfinished Nazi military-technical college (Wehrtechnische Fakultät).
 The Allies tried to demolish the building using explosives but it was too sturdy.
 As West Berlin formed an island during the separation of Germany, all the debris from West Berlin had to be dumped within its borders making this the perfect dumpsite.
 For over 20 years, 75 million m³ (98 million cu yd) of rubble was moved from West Berlin to the shells of these old Germania buildings.
 So came about the second-highest mountain in Berlin.

 From here, you have a great view over the Grunewald forest and western Berlin with the Funkturm (the West Berlin TV Tower).
 As the area belonged to West Berlin during the Cold War, there is an old U.S. listening station on the hill, which you can visit.
 Fun fact: In 1955, a 24 m long (79 ft) ski jump opened on the hill.

 The base of the Kienberg is a glacial hill.
 From 1966 to 1981 debris and rubble were deposited on this hill.
 The Kienberg forms a large green area with the Wuhletal (which is a great hiking area) and the Gärten der Welt (Gardens of the World).
 In 2017, the Gardens of the World and the Kienberg were part of the Internationale Gartenausstellung (international horticultural exhibition).